canonical/snapcraft/docs/validation-sets.rst

 A validation set is an `assertion <https://snapcraft.io/docs/assertions>`__ that lists specific snaps that are either required to be installed together or are permitted to be installed together on a device or system.

-One or more validation sets can be used to ensure only specific snaps are installed, and optionally, only specific snaps at fixed :ref:`revisions <glossary-revision>`.
+One or more validation sets can be used to ensure only specific snaps are installed, and optionally, only specific snaps at fixed :term:`revisions`.
 They can help a set of interdependent snaps maintain their testing and certification integrity, as well as help orchestrate their updates.
 But they can equally be used to simplify dependency deployment and to help manage devices.

 Prerequisites
 -------------